Op and Pipe-words

 Because first argument comes from previous expressions on the left, functions in Rye use the active/input value as the first argument if possible.

 It’s not always strictly determinable, but in general in a function one value is the input, the active value and other values are often parameters / settings / options.
-This sometimes means the same order as we’re already used to rom other languages, but sometimes order is specific.
+This sometimes means the same order as we’re already used to from other languages, but sometimes order is specific.

 Let’s look at one such chain: